travelping/cennsonic/docs/components/loadbalancer.md

 $ kubectl run iperf3-server --image=aialferov/nettools --command -- iperf3 -s
 ```

-In the [Example manifest] we describe two load balancers with use of the
+Using the [Example manifest] we create two load balancers with use of the
 [MetalLB IP address sharing] feature to serve both TCP and UDP traffic on the
-same IP address.
-To create:
+same IP address (requires [Private Token]):

 ```
 $ kubectl create -f https://gitlab.tpip.net/aalferov/nfv-k8s/raw/master/cluster/components/loadbalancer/example.yaml?private_token=$PRIVATE_TOKEN
 ```

 Iperf3 client is needed to verify the server works as expected.
 Please refer the
-[Iperf3 download] webpage to get its binary for your OS.
+[Iperf3 download] webpage to get the executable binary for your OS.

 Now you can get the IP address of the service: